maxdupenois/3void/app/articles/javascript_loading.md

 });
 ```

-A good start, how do we actually access the Facebook object (`FB`).
+A good start, but how do we actually access the Facebook object (`FB`)?
 Well
 my first approach was to use another promise, like so: